massoncheg/forgejo-docs/docs/admin/runner-installation.md

 ![Screenshot showing runner registration popup](../_images/user/actions/runners-add.png)

-To register the runner, excecute `forgejo-runner register` and fill in the prompts.
+To register the runner, execute `forgejo-runner register` and fill in the prompts.
 For example:

 ```shell
 $ forgejo-runner register